 Basic multi-use yeasted bread recipe

 This is my go-to bread recipe.
-I make it at least once per week, and the record stands at 4 times in one week when I made a loaf for breakfast, sesame buns for burgers, pizza, and cinnamon rolls.
+I make it regularly, and the record stands at 4 times in one week when I made a loaf for breakfast, sesame buns for burgers, pizza, and cinnamon rolls.
 It truly is multi-use!

 At this point it is easier to use a fork or a spatula to mix rather than your hands.
 I use a large wok as a mixing bowl, it has a comfortable shape for mixing and kneading and comes with a lid.
 It is also easier to clean in a sink than a mixing bowl.